Find Oil and Gas expertise in Nigeria

 According to Global Legal Group (2011), Nigeria’s energy requirements are met through oil (64%), natural gas (27%) and hydro-electricity (8%).
 Approximately 80% of natural gas utilised in Nigeria is used for power generation.
 The remaining 20% is utilised as industrial fuel in the cement, fertiliser, rubber, manufacturing, aluminium and steel industries.
 Liquefied natural gas (LNG) is not used in Nigeria, so it is produced only for export.

 In 2009, the main petroleum product consumed in Nigeria was premium motor spirit (PMS) or petrol, at 76% of overall petroleum product consumption.
 Other petroleum products consumed in Nigeria included automotive gas oil (AGO), household kerosene for domestic use (HHK) and Aviation Turbine Kerosene (ATK).

 The federal government has introduced a number of incentives in an attempt to promote investment in natural gas.
 Export oriented gas projects such as the Trans-Saharan Gas Pipeline and the West African Gas Pipelines (WAGP) have emerged, and the 2006 Natural Gas Master Plan aims to transform Nigeria from an oil economy into an integrated oil and natural gas economy.
 Natural gas companies in Nigeria include Nigeria LNG Limited, a company jointly owned by the NNPC, Shell, Total and Eni.
 The Nigerian Gas Company (NGC), a subsidiary of the Nigerian National Petroleum Corporation (NNPC), is responsible for gas transmission.
-The pipeline infrastructure comprises two non-integrated pipeline networks totalling over 1,100 kilometres.
+The pipeline infrastructure comprises two non-integrated pipeline networks totalling more than 1,100 km.